 The hairfull MTV-hit "Step By Step" is a thrash-staple of the era.
 Rough guitar riffing, stealthy dual-lead solos, a catchy hook and the melodic operatic vocal-line that stands-up tall thru the saturated metal-crowd.
 All the elements are there inside this now genre-defining classic.

-Sadly, being signed to independent label Combat Records with limited power and then having the metal-landscape assaulted by the Seattle-scene in late 1991, quickly left smaller bands like FORBIDDEN dead by the curb into no man's land.
-Drummer Paul Bostaph did find a new day-job in SLAYER and the band did carry-on and released 2 other records in the mid-nineties to lukewarm reception, until the 2010 one-off reunion CD and touring cycle.
+Sadly being signed to independent label Combat Records with limited ressources and then having the metal-landscape assaulted by Seattle in late 1991, quickly left smaller bands like FORBIDDEN dead by the curb into no man's land.
+Drummer Paul Bostaph did find a new day-job in SLAYER and the band did carry-on and released two other records in the mid-nineties to lukewarm reception, until the 2010 one-off reunion Omega Wave CD and touring cycle.

 From conception to birth, to growth, to death ...we are all twisted into form.